 - SWM Facility 401 serves as mainly a water quality pond given for an area of approximately 6.35 hectares of residential and highway commercial lands located at the corner of Highway 6 and Second Line.
 There is an opportunity to reduce the size of this pond by implementing on-site controls in the gateway commercial lands that the pond services.
-This can be explored at the detailed design stage. - SWM Facility 402 is located on the west side of Nichol Drain No. 2 and services the residential lands at the corner of Second Line and Guelph Street. - SWM Facility 403 is proposed as a wet pond and provides quantity and quality control for approximately 16 hectares of land at the northwest corner of the Study Area before it discharges to Nichol Drain No. 2.
+This can be explored at the detailed design stage. - SWM Facility 402 is located on the west side of Nichol Drain No. 2 and services the residential lands at the corner of Second Line and Guelph Street.

+- SWM Facility 403 is proposed as a wet pond and provides quantity and quality control for approximately 16 hectares of land at the northwest corner of the Study Area before it discharges to Nichol Drain No. 2.
 The size pond could be reduced by implementing on-site controls in the mixed-use areas this pond serves.
-This could be explored at the detailed design stage. - SWM Facility 404 is proposed as a wet pond and provides quantity and quality control for approximately 38.6 hectares of land southwest of the proposed McTavish Street extension and southeast of Nichol Drain No. 2, before discharging into Nichol Drain No. 2 just upstream of Highway 6 The size pond could be reduced by implementing on-site controls in the mixed-use areas this pond serves.
+This could be explored at the detailed design stage. - SWM Facility 404 is proposed as a wet pond and provides quantity and quality control for approximately 38.6 hectares of land southwest of the proposed McTavish Street extension and southeast of Nichol Drain No. 2, before discharging into Nichol Drain No. 2 just upstream of Highway 6.
+The size of the pond could be reduced by implementing on-site controls in the mixed-use areas this pond serves.
 This could be explored at the detailed design stage. - SWM Facility 405 is a wet pond that provides quality control and some quantity control for approximately 30.2 hectares of developable land east of the proposed McTavish Street extension and 29.6 hectares of external land before it discharges into the existing wetland and Nichol Drain No. 2.
-Strict post to pre quantity control is not required for this pond due

-- to the wetland immediately downstream providing control ensuring that flows beyond the wetland do not increase in the post development condition. - SWM Facility 406 is a wet pond that provides quality and quantity control for approximately 18.8 hectares of land in the northwest corner of the Study Area and outlets to a roadside ditch on Guelph Street before entering Nichol Drain No. 13.
+Strict post to pre quantity control is not required for this pond due to the wetland immediately downstream providing control ensuring that flows beyond the wetland do not increase in the post development condition.
+The wetland alone does not provide sufficient water quantity control, as flows increase at Tower Street and Second Line from pre- to post- conditions.
+Further, it was concluded that due to the volume of flow conveyed through this facility, the storm water management facility provides better water quality treatment than a series of oil grit separators. - SWM Facility 406 is a wet pond that provides quality and quantity control for approximately 18.8 hectares of land in the northwest corner of the Study Area and outlets to a roadside ditch on Guelph Street before entering Nichol Drain No. 13.